I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 Building a strong team requires people of every skill set.

-The beauty of a binary compensation plan is that we all benefit and share a leg.
-But I digress…
+The beauty of a binary compensation plan is that we all benefit from each other because we share a leg.

 Mistake #13: Not Retaining Retail Customers

 Network marketing has gone through a shift in the last few years, especially with some of the FTC investigations and additional regulations.

 One of those shifts is that you must have retail customers.

 In fact, if your compensation structure doesn’t require some retail customers in order to rise through the ranks, you should question whether it’s a legitimate mlm.

 The last thing you want is to build a solid business with hundreds or thousands (or dare I say… hundreds of thousands) of distributors only to have it shut down by the FTC.

 There are a few really strong reasons why you should build a customer base.